How to Care For & Clean Your Jewelry May 01 2017

 While both bands have a similarly shallow exterior curve, the edges of each band differ.
 The Hand-carved Classic Band's edges taper to a more gradual, rounded shape, while the Comfort Fit Classic Simple Band has a more distinct walled edge on either side.

 The last difference is each band's lead time, which is the amount of time that it takes after an order is placed for us to be able to make and ship an order.
-While both rings are made-to-order with recycled metals in your choice of metal/width/ring size, Simple Bands on our website are made for us by another company.
-This gives them a slightly shorter lead time of about four weeks, vs. six weeks for the Hand-carved Classic Bands.
+While both rings are made-to-order with recycled metals in your choice of metal/width/ring size, the Simple Band styles on our website are made for us by another company.
+This gives them a slightly shorter lead time of about four weeks, versus six weeks for the Hand-carved Classic Bands.

 4mm Hand-carved Classic (left), 5mm Comfort Fit Classic Simple Band (right)